 How to make Vanilla Extract for a homemade gift

 First be sure to wash your bottles in hot soapy water.
 Rinse well, then allow your bottles to air dry.

 Using a sharp knife, slice each vanilla bean in half. then starting about 1/4″ from one end, cut the vanilla bean lengthwise (see picture below)

 Place 3-5 vanilla beans in each 8-ounce bottle.
 Using a measuring cup or funnel, pour vodka into each bottle completely covering the beans in the liquid.

 Next, place the caps/lids on tightly and store bottles in a cool, dark environment (I put mine in a closet) Give them a good shake about once a week.
 The vanilla will be ready to use as soon as 8 weeks, but if you can leave it 6 months things really start to get good!

-After 8 weeks the majority of the extraction process is complete and the vanilla is ready to use.
-The vanilla beans can be removed or you can leave the vanilla beans in the jar for the flavor to continue to evolve – just be sure to add vodka so the beans are always submerged in alcohol.
+When the vanilla extract is ready to use, the vanilla beans can be removed or you can leave the vanilla beans in the bottle for the flavor to continue to evolve – just be sure to add vodka so the beans are always submerged in alcohol.